 How To Install Ceiling Speakers Ultimate Guide Are you planning to install acoustics in a wall or ceiling?
 We will guide you.
-Install speakers under ceiling is an opportunity to gain valuable experience and save money.
+Installing speakers under the ceiling is an opportunity to gain valuable experience and save money.
 This guide will help you get started.
 We’ll give you some tips on where to place your speakers correctly.

 We also provide the list of best speakers for dorm room that deliver sound directly to your ears.

 HOW TO INSTALL CEILING SPEAKERS?

 We will then look at the typical inline speaker installation.
 If you’re still undecided about your built-in speaker model, check our guide to buying ceiling and recessed in-wall speakers.